hegerdes/homepage/content/articles/2023/2023-05-azure-prometheus-remote-write.md

 <!-- ![Azure meets Prometheus](/img/blog/azure-prometheus-monitor.png) -->
 ## What is Prometheus
 Prometheus is an open-source monitoring system that scrapes (pulls) system and application metrics from supported targets.
-It is an graduated app of the Cloud Native Computing Foundation (CNCF) and the de facto standard in the Kubernetes world.
+It is an graduated project of the Cloud Native Computing Foundation (CNCF) and the de facto standard in the Kubernetes world.
 It also supports service discovery and alerting.
-The major drawback of Prometheus is that it stores its metrics in local files and has no native support for clustering multiple instances.
+The major drawback of Prometheus is, that it stores it's metrics in block storage as local files and has no native support for clustering multiple instances.
+Horizontal scaling is therefore difficult to archive.

 ## Why send metrics to Azure
 Cloud services as Azure and Grafana Cloud solve the clustering and storage issues of a single Prometheus instance by providing managed services.
-Companies can send Metrics from multiple small Prometheus instances and different locations all to a singe location, which minimizes duplicated set ups for alerting, the risk of a singe point of failure while also providing a single location for service performance data.
-When using Azure, Prometheus is also integrates nicely with AKS and other Azure services.
+(Often implemented through [Mimir](https://grafana.com/oss/mimir/).)
+Companies can send metrics from multiple Prometheus instances and different locations, all to a single location, which minimizes duplicated setups (cost), the risk of a singe point of failure and provides scaling, while also providing a single location (called a single pane of glass) for service performance data.
+When using Azure, Prometheus also integrates nicely with AKS and other Azure services, even without the need of credentials due to service principles.
 Prometheus supports sending data to a different location using the `remote_write` feature, which I will use here to sent data from any system and app to Azure.

 ## Setting up Azure Prometheus
-For simplicity, I will demonstrate the set up using the Azure Portal.
+For simplicity, I will demonstrate the set up process using the Azure Portal.
+But the process can also be automated via the CLI or terraform.
 You have to do the following steps:
  * Log into Azure
  * Search for Prometheus